 Arsenal has added depth to its defence, and routines have been further drilled into the players.

 Arsenal nearly always starts the games with a four-man defence.
 However, this nearly always switches to three defenders when in possession.
-This is done principally to allow Zinchecnko, the defender with the best passing skill, to move into a more central midfield area.
+This was done principally to allow Zinchecnko, the defender with the best passing skill, to move into a more central midfield area.
+This season, Calafiori has taken on, for the most part, this role.

-It’s also frequent that Zinchenko will move into midfield to create pressure.
+It’s also frequent that Calafiori will move into midfield to create pressure.
 Arsenal likes to press from the front with seven players, making buildup difficult for their opponents.

 This means that the central defenders must also be strong in winning aerial duels.
-New addition, Calafiori, is 1.88m in height.
-William Saliba, Gabriel Magalhaes and Ben White are similarly tall players that are quite capable in the air.
+William Saliba, Gabriel Magalhaes and Ben White are all tall players who are quite capable in the air.

 Furthermore, Arsenal’s defence is compact.
-It’s true both from when defending from the back or being pushed back into their oww box.
-This kills half-spaces that the opposition can utilize.
+It’s true both when defending from the back or being pushed back into their own box.
+This kills half-spaces that the opposition can utilise.

-Mikel Merino’s arrival also further helps Arsenal’s defensive efforts.
+Mikel Merino’s arrival helped Arsenal’s defensive efforts.
 With him in the squad, Declan Rice should be freed to play more often behind the attackers.
 Additionally, he can substitute Rice in a busy season, or could play him in a double pivot in a 4-2-3-1.

 Finally, I cannot end this without mentioning squad depth yet again.
 Arsenal has plenty of this.
 Arteta has built the squad patiently.
-Besides their starting players, Arsenal can also depend on the likes of Jurrien Timber, Jakub Kiwior, and, in a few months, Takehiro Tomiyasu.
+Besides their starting players, Arsenal will also depend on the likes of Piero Hincapie or Eberechi Eze to provide squad depth.
 All of these are young players capable of great things and looking to make a name for themselves.

 What Next for Arsenal and Mikel Arteta?